raix/vscode-perl-debug/readme.md

 * Watching variables doesn't create actual expression watchers yet - need more api for actually maintaining the list of expressions to watch.
 I might be able to do a workaround for now.
 * Variable values on hover doesn't work all the time due to the lack of info, eg. `$obj->{ownObj}->{ownFoo}` hovering over `$obj` will work fine - but the children are not parsed correctly - to solve this we might need to parse the line of code.
-* Function breakpoints not working / added - need to figure out if possible

 ### Credits